karetkaz/Cmpl/extras/Reference/Language.md

 	- On 32 bit platform ...: `static if (int == int32) { ... }`

+- Functions
+	- If a function name is a type name, it is threated as a constructor, and should return an instance of that type.
+	- Extend any class with your own methods using [Uniform Function Call Syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax)

 - `new` and `this` are not part of the language.
 	- Create and initialize objects like in JavaScript `complex a = {re: 42, im: 2};`
-	- Simply use [Uniform Function Call Syntax](https://en.wikipedia.org/wiki/Uniform_Function_Call_Syntax) to write extension functions.
+	- `this` is not needed using Uniform Function Call Syntax.

 # Lexical structure